miwiley/covid19data.us/README.md

 -- https://covid19data.com -->World News Aggregation

--- www./ defaults to grafana for now [needs contributions]
+-- www -- defaults to grafana for now [needs contributions]

 Credit to Johns Hopkins for giving us the data!